Trif4/snipesync/README.md

 # snipesync
 This is a very quickly hacked together bot designed specifically for a Tetris community event, the **Hard Drop Tetris 99 Super Lobby**.
 The bot provides synchronised countdowns in multiple Twitch channel chats to aid players in joining the same public lobby.

 Tetris 99 later added a private lobby feature, which largely renders the bot redundant.
-As such, I'm not planning to clean up the code or add more improvements, but the repository will remain available in case anyone needs a simultaneous multi-stream chat countdown for some other purpose.
+As such, **I'm not planning to clean up the code or add more improvements**, but the repository will remain available in case anyone needs a simultaneous multi-stream chat countdown for some other purpose.
 If you would like to adapt the code, be aware that my Twitch username is hardcoded and should be replaced with your own.

 ## Commands
 Most commands can only be used by the hardcoded owners.
 Participating streamers can opt in and out of countdowns.